www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

 * [ ] Clean up application.
     * [x] Make new editor maximized by default for better usage.
 Do this for telemetry too.
     * [ ] Fix application on Windows.
+        * [ ] Fix path errors in file system and website server.
     * [x] Provide telemetry data on UI.
 * [ ] Provide application downloads.
 * [ ] Deploy default distro application on public server.